idameitil/polyphenol-oxidases/README.md

 (OBS: maybe only download the new runs) When all jobs have finished, download the data: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/polyphenol-oxidases/blast data/`

 ### Parsing Blast results
-To parse the blast expansion output files into json format, run `python src/data-collection/run-blastfilter.py polyphenol-oxidases`.
+To parse the blast expansion output files into json format, run `python src/data-collection/run-blastfilter.py`.
 This will create the files `data/blast/run/*/blast.js`.

 ### Make unique-hits file
-To create `unique-hits.tsv`, run `python src/data-collection/make-unique-hits-file.py polyphenol-oxidases`.
+To create `unique-hits.tsv`, run `python src/data-collection/make-unique-hits-file.py`.
 This creates the file `data/blast/unique-hits.tsv`.

 # MSA
 An MSA is made by running `mafft data/seeds.fa > data/seeds-mafft.fa`